ttd22/A03/README.md

 4. Add & commit: To propose changes, use [git add <filename>].
 To actually commit these changes, use [git commit -m "Commit message"]

 5. Pushing changes: To send changes to your remote repository, execute [git push origin master].
-Change master to whatever branch you want to push your changes to.
 If you have not cloned an existing repository and want to connect your repository to a remote server, you need to add it with [git remote add origin <server>].

 6. Branch: Create a new branch named "feature_x" and switch to it using [git checkout -b feature_x].
 Switch back to master [git checkout master].
 And delete the branch again [git branch -d feature_x].
 A branch is not available to others unless you push the branch to your remote repository [git push origin <branch>]

-7. Update & merge: To update your local repository to the newest commit, execute [git pull].
+7. Update & merge: To update your local repository, execute [git pull].
 To merge another branch into your active branch, use [git merge <branch>].
 You also need to mark them as merged with [git add <filename>].
-Before merging changes, you can also preview them by using [git diff <source_branch> <target_branch>]